 As you can see from this Micronesia travel guide, the best way to see all that this island has to offer is by taking a group tour.
 However, if you do choose to visit the island on your own, you can find accommodation at a resort close to the tourist attractions.
 These tours are usually offered by travel agents, and cost about the same as a group tour.
 It is worth it to check out what is available first, before deciding whether or not a Micronesia island tour is the right choice for you.

-Up to date information for vaccinations before you travel to Micronesia are available from the NHS website
+Up to date information for vaccinations before you travel to Micronesia are available from the NHS Fit for Travel website.

 The best time to visit Micronesia is in february, april and august and september, when you will have a warm temperature and mediocre rainfall.
 The highest average temperature in Micronesia is 29°C in january and the lowest is 28°C in february.